TheoNeUpKid88/Chatterbox/README.md

 # Ionic Cross-Platform: Chatterbox
 The following would consist of the
-Ionic Project ( Chatterbox ~ A Real-time Chat Application ) for [Great Health Works](https://www.greathealthworks.com/)
+Ionic Example Project ( Chatterbox ~ A Real-time Chat Application ) for [Great Health Works](https://www.greathealthworks.com/)

 ## Getting Started